ikushum/100-days-of-Algorithm-Challenge/README.md

 ### Day 43: March 26, 2017

 57) **reverse_and_invert:** The function reverses and inverts all integer values in a given array and ignores all other types than integer.

+### Day 44: March 28, 2017

+58) **stack_array:** Stack implementation using array in C++.
+It contains functions like push, pop and display for a stack which can hold up to 5 integer values.